jess-nl/Tweeter/README.md

 ## Author's Notes

-- Applied an effect whenever the user submits the form.
+- Applied a sliding effect whenever the user submits the form.
 This was not required.

-- You can view all my jQuery/JS files in the scripts folder **/public/scripts**.
+- You can view all the project's jQuery/JS files in the scripts folder **/public/scripts**.

 - Implemented SASS before finalizing the project.
-You can view all my partials in the scss folder **/public/scss**.
+You can view all the project's partials in the scss folder **/public/scss**.
 SASS auto-generates a stylesheet file which can be viewed in my css folder **/public/css**.

 ## Screenshots